wp-plugins/job-manager/readme.txt

 == Changelog ==

+= 0.4.5 =
+* FIXED: Job list not displaying under some circumstances
+* FIXED: Not retrieving job list in category pages

 = 0.4.4 =
 * FIXED: Job permalinks now being treated as pages
 * FIXED: Jobs/application form not showing if main jobs page was set as a child page